 These are emergency strategies for when you’re in panic mode and need clients quick.
 Even people with the best referral programs and ongoing marketing strategies run into this from time-to-time (but…not as much).

-While these are all effective I’ll encourage you not to rely on them strategies as your entire freelance approach—you will burn out!
+While these are all effective I encourage you not to try them all at once.
+You will burn out!
 Too much hustle is unsustainable.
 Plus you’ll be hustling so much you may not find time to do the work!